Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: Introduction

-Wireless Power Transfer (WPT) is a fundamental building block of WIPT and the design of an efficient WIPT architecture fundamentally relies on the ability to design efficient WPT.
-The major challenge with WPT, and therefore WIPT, is to find ways to increase the end-to-end power transfer efficiency, or equivalently the DC power level at the output of the rectenna for a given transmit power.
-To that end, the vast majority of the technical efforts in the literature has been devoted to the design of efficient rectennas.
-The rectenna is made of a nonlinear device followed by a low-pass filter to extract a DC power out of an RF input signal.
-The amount of DC power collected is a function of the input power level and the RF-to-DC conversion efficiency.
-Interestingly, the RF-to-DC conversion efficiency is not only a function of the rectenna design but also of its input waveform \cite{Trotter:2009,Boaventura:2011,Collado:2014,Valenta:2015,Clerckx:2015,Clerckx:2016b}.
-This observation has triggered very recent interests on systematic wireless power waveform design \cite{Clerckx:2015,Clerckx:2016b,Huang:2016,Huang:2017,Clerckx:2017,Zeng:2017}.
+This observation has triggered recent interests on systematic wireless power waveform design \cite{Clerckx:2016b}.
 The objective is to understand how to make the best use of a given RF spectrum in order to deliver a maximum amount of DC power at the output of a rectenna.
-This problem can be formulated as a link optimization where transmit waveforms are adaptively designed as a function of the channel state information (CSI) so as to maximize the DC power at the output of the rectifier.
-In \cite{Clerckx:2016b}, the waveform design problem for WPT has been tackled by introducing a simple and tractable analytical model of the nonlinearity of the diode through the second and higher order terms in the Taylor expansion of the diode characteristics.
-Comparisons were also made with a linear model of the rectifier, that only accounts for the second order term.
+This problem can be formulated as a link optimization where transmit waveforms (across space and frequency) are adaptively designed as a function of the channel state information (CSI) so as to maximize the DC power at the output of the rectifier.
+In \cite{Clerckx:2016b}, the waveform design problem for WPT has been tackled by introducing a simple and tractable analytical model of the \textit{diode nonlinearity} through the second and higher order terms in the Taylor expansion of the diode characteristics.
+Comparisons were also made with a linear model of the rectifier, that only accounts for the second order term, which has for consequence that the harvested DC power is modeled as a conversion efficiency constant (i.e.\ that does not reflect the dependence w.r.t. the input waveform) multiplied by the average power of the input signal.
 Assuming perfect Channel State Information at the Transmitter (CSIT) can be attained, relying on both the linear and nonlinear models, an optimization problem was formulated to adaptively change on each transmit antenna a multisine waveform as a function of the CSI so as to maximize the output DC current at the energy harvester.
-Important conclusions of \cite{Clerckx:2016b} are that 1) multisine waveforms designed accounting for nonlinearity are spectrally more efficient than those designed based on a linear model of the rectifier, 2) the linear model does not characterize correctly the rectenna behaviour and leads to inefficient multisine waveform design, 3) rectifier nonlinearity is key to design efficient wireless powered systems.
-Following \cite{Clerckx:2016b}, various works have appeared to reduce the complexity of the waveform design and make it work for large-scale systems with many sinewaves and transmit antennas and for multi-user setup \cite{Huang:2016,Huang:2017,Clerckx:2017}.
-Interestingly, the WIPT literature has so far entirely relied on the aforementioned linear model of the rectifier, e.g. \cite{Varshney:2008,Grover:2010,Zhang:2013,Xu:2014,Zhou:2013,Park:2013,Park:2014,Park:2015,Huang:2013,Zhou:2014,Ng:2013,Nasir:2013,Huang:2015,Huang:2016r,Lu:2015} and all subsequent works.
-Given the inaccuracy and inefficiency of this model and the potential of a systematic design of wireless power waveform as in \cite{Clerckx:2016b}, it is expected that accounting for the rectifier nonlinearity significantly changes the design of WIPT and is key to efficient WIPT design.
+Important conclusions of \cite{Clerckx:2016b} are that 1) multisine waveforms designed accounting for nonlinearity are spectrally more efficient than those designed based on a linear model of the rectifier, 2) the derived waveforms optimally exploit the combined effect of a beamforming gain, the rectifier nonlinearity and the channel frequency diversity gain, 3) the linear model does not characterize correctly the rectenna behavior and leads to inefficient multisine waveform design, 4) rectifier nonlinearity is key to design efficient wireless powered systems.
+Following \cite{Clerckx:2016b}, various works have further investigated WPT signal and system design accounting for the diode nonlinearity, including among others waveform design complexity reduction \cite{Huang:2016,Huang:2017,Clerckx:2017,Moghadam:2017}, large-scale system design with many sinewaves and transmit antennas \cite{Huang:2016,Huang:2017}, multi-user setup \cite{Huang:2016,Huang:2017}, imperfect/limited feedback setup \cite{Huang:2017b}, information transmission \cite{Kim:2016} and prototyping and experimentation \cite{Kim:2017}.
+Another type of nonlinearity leading to an output DC power saturation due to the rectifier operating in the diode breakdown region, and its impact on system design, has also appeared in the literature \cite{Boshkovska:2015,Xu:2017}.